 Disadvantages of bamboo flooring

-- Cannot be installed in high moisture rooms.
+- Cannot be installed in high-moisture rooms.
 A lot of water might damage it as it is limitedly water resistant.
 It is more water resistant than traditional hardwood but you have to be careful with moisture.
 Bamboo is natural.
-Too much water or humidity can cause floor planks to plumb or mould can appear, in a dry are plank can shrink causing cracks.
+Too much water or humidity can cause floor planks to plumb or mould can appear, in a dry area, planks can shrink causing cracks.